mdeeds/aether-swarm/tools.md

 Usage: `hire(role, hatColor)`

 Creates a new agent of the specified role with the specified hat color.
+These hat colors correspond to Bono's Six Thinking Hats:

+  * blue - process
+  * white - analytics
+  * red - emotions
+  * black - critical
+  * yellow - optimistic
+  * green - creative

 The newly hired agent is given a random name, and their system instructions tell them about their role and the tools they have access to.

 ### `listClasses`